Why Animal Exploiters Attack Big Cat Rescue Online

 A large portion of the bashing brings up the early history of BCR, which we transparently provide right on our own website and in a large sign in the tour waiting area at the sanctuary.
 In the first few years in the early 90’s, before Carole came to know better, some animals were purchased and bred here.
 We now lead the fight to end that private breeding.
 You can click these links to read about the sanctuary’s history and evolution of thought.

 One of the things our opponents love to rant about are cats who were born at Big Cat Rescue.
-In addition to the links above, which explain why ANY cats were born here, it’s most important to note that as of 2018 there are 6 still alive.
+In addition to the links above, which explain why ANY cats were born here, it’s most important to note that as of 2019 there are 4 still alive.
 They are a larger percentage of our population than ever before because they have always had excellent care, so they live longer.
-The youngest is 19 and the oldest are 23.
-There is 1 bobcat, 1 ocelot, 3 servals (all related), and a leopard.
-That means we haven’t bred cats here in 19 years, we also never bred any lions or tigers, and yet the very people who make the most noise about our past mistakes are still breeding lions, tigers, and other big cats.
+The youngest is 20 and the oldest are 23.
+There is 1 bobcat, 1 ocelot, 1 serval and a leopard.
+That means we haven’t bred cats here in 20 years, we also never bred any lions or tigers, and yet the very people who make the most noise about our past mistakes are still breeding lions, tigers, and other big cats.

 Opponents complain that we don’t talk a lot about them being born here, and the reason is that people see us as a model sanctuary.
 If they don’t process our entire message they might think that if BCR ever bred wild cats, then it must be a good thing to do.
 We want to be sure they don’t leave here or our website, thinking it’s OK to breed wild animals for life in cages; because it’s not.